Lazy Sequence in Clojure

 Lazy evaluation is a technique used in functional programming languages to delay the evaluation of expressions until their values are actually needed.
 In Clojure, lazy evaluation can be implemented using lazy sequences.

-macro to create a lazy sequence in Clojure.
+You can use the lazy-seq macro to create a lazy sequence in Clojure.
 It takes

 a body of code that generates the next element of the sequence and returns a new